-Public hearing this year will be in-person at the Benjamin Hook's library on Tuesday, June 21st, 2022 from 5 - 6 pm.
-The public hearing will be publicized at least one week in advance in the local newspaper of general daily circulation and in the City's largest bilingual Spanish and English newspaper.
-HCD will present the programs and activities for the draft Annual Action Plan (AAP) PY22/FY23 (July 1, 2022 - June 30, 2023), the substantial amendments to Consolidated plan, and the HOME-American Rescue Plan (ARP) allocation plan.
+Public hearing this year was held in-person at the Benjamin Hook's library on Tuesday, June 21st, 2022 from 5 - 6 pm.
+The public hearing was publicized a week in advance in the local newspaper of general daily circulation and in the City's largest bilingual Spanish and English newspaper.
+HCD presented the programs and activities for the draft Annual Action Plan (AAP) PY22/FY23 (July 1, 2022 - June 30, 2023), the substantial amendments to Consolidated plan, and the HOME-American Rescue Plan (ARP) allocation plan.

-Copies of the draft Annual Action Plan will be available for review and comment for a period no less than 30 days before final submission to HUD.
-The Division will publish a notice for public comment in the Daily News on Tuesday, June 14, 2022 and in La Prensa Latina on Thursday, June 16, 2022.
-The draft Annual Action Plan will be available between June 14, 2021 and July 13, 2022.
+Copies of the draft Annual Action Plan were available for review and comments for 30 days before final submission to HUD.
+The Division published a notice for public comment in the Daily News on Tuesday, June 14, 2022 and in La Prensa Latina on Thursday, June 16, 2022.
+The draft Annual Action Plan is available between June 14, 2022 and July 13, 2022.